-The line that is pointed by the arrow is the next line will be executed.
+The line pointed to by the arrow is the next line to be executed.

 r: run